HenBK/mochileApp-Flask/README.md

 right there (I mean it, like just label and id selectors), all templates are not responsive but I still managed to put them together regardless of my lack of CSS proficiency.

-(Most of my comments and logic are in spanish so my classmates understand what is going on with my code)
+(Most of my comments and logic is in spanish so my classmates understand what is going on with my code)